On the asymptotic behavior of the spectral gap for discrete Schr\"odinger operators: Abstract

 \section{Abstract}

-In this note we elaborate on the convergence of the spectral gap of a class of discrete Schrödinger operators defined on a path graph in the limit of infinite volume.
-We confirm and extend recent results on the convergence of the spectral gap to a larger class of potentials using entirely different methods.
-Most importantly, we also resolve a conjecture previously proposed in this context.
+In this note we elaborate on the asymptotic behavior of the spectral gap of a class of discrete Schrödinger operators defined on a path graph in the limit of infinite volume.
+We confirm recent results and generalize them to a larger class of potentials using entirely different methods.
+Notably, we also resolve a conjecture previously proposed in this context.
 This then yields new insights into the rate at which the spectral gap tends to zero as the volume increases.